Pythobit/Python-tutorial/README.md

 ```
 ---
 name: FULLNAME-OR-NICKNAME # No longer than 28 characters
-profession: INSTITUTION-NAME 🚩 # no longer than 58 characters
+profession: CURRENT-POSITION 🚩 # no longer than 58 characters
 github_user: YOUR-GITHUB-USERNAME
 ---